Radinax/React-Personal-Blog-Gatsby/src/pages/9-redux-saga/index.md

 ## When to use

-When we need to do any kind of asynchronous logic, its also prefered on big apps that requires the user to dispatch a lot of actions making Saga ideal for testing and controlling the flow in a more efficent way.
+When we need to do any kind of asynchronous logic, it's also prefered on big apps that requires the user to dispatch a lot of actions making Saga ideal for testing and controlling the flow in a more efficent way.

 ## What are Generators